gruntwork-io/health-checker/README.md

 ## How It Works

-When health-checker is started, it will listen for inbound HTTP requests for any URL on the IP address and port specified by `--listener`.
-When it receives a request, it will attempt to open TCP connections to each of the ports specified by an instance of `--port`, send a request out to each of the HTTP endpoints specified by `--http`, and run all scripts specified by `--script`.
-If all TCP connections succeed, HTTP requests return a 2XX status code, and all specified scripts return with a zero exit code, it will return `HTTP 200 OK`.
-If any of the specified checks fail, it will return `HTTP 504 GATEWAY TIMEOUT`.
+When health-checker is started, it will parse a YAML file specified with the `--config` flag (example config in [examples/config.yml.simple]()) and listen for inbound HTTP requests for any URL on the IP address and port specified by `listener` directive.
+When it receives a request, it will attempt to run all checks specified in the config and return `HTTP 200 OK` if all checks pass.
+If any of the checks fail, it will return `HTTP 504 GATEWAY TIMEOUT`.

 Configure your AWS Health Check to only pass the Health Check on `HTTP 200 OK`.
 Now when an HTTP Health Check request comes in, all desired TCP ports will be checked.